Seven Ways Women Can Improve Their Marriages

 What Does Being a "Good Wife" Mean?

-It would be simplistic to say to wives, "be all that you can be."
-But what does that really mean?
-To find out, we first need to consider the source.
-Certain stereotypes exist about married women, and have been popularized by the media and are so deeply embedded in our culture we don't even give them a second thought.
+Certain stereotypes do still exist about married women, and have been popularized by the media.
+These stereotypes deeply embedded in our culture and we are so used to them we don't even give them a second thought.

-To understand this, take a few minutes to think about what women have been subjected to, and have subjected themselves to, at the hands of men, for centuries.
-If you think women are viewed equally, take a look at the majority of commercials for household products, food, and almost anything for that matter.
-Think about the way that women are portrayed in these commercials.
-Now take a hard look at the movies, and the way females, especially "good" wives, are stereotyped.
+To understand this, take a look at the majority of commercials for household products, food, and almost anything for that matter.
+Think about the way that women are portrayed in these commercials, and the associated expectations.
+Think about how "good" wives, are portrayed in movies.
 Think for a minute about what happens inside your head when you look in the mirror and a "supermodel" isn't staring back at you.
 Watch a few "family" shows and see how you "stack up."
-Becoming more aware of these things is the first step you need to take in order to begin navigating your womanhood.
-Recognize, but never accept these old, worn out opinions, because that's all they are, just opinions that were pushed until they were accepted and popularized.
+Becoming more aware of these things is the first step to take in order to begin navigating your womanhood.

-There has been a failure on the part of both men and women to value womanliness and focus on the strengths of womanhood.
+In the past , there has been a failure on the part of both men and women to value womanliness and focus on the strengths of womanhood.
 The result has been a tendency by both sexes to associate the concepts of womanliness and femininity with weakness, helplessness and an inferior intellect.
-Men bask in their ability to marginalize women, and women subjugate themselves, sometimes without even realizing it, perhaps because it seems easier to just "be nice".
+Some men bask in their ability to marginalize women, and some women subjugate themselves, sometimes without even realizing it, perhaps because it seems easier to just "be nice".

-In the following paragraphs, you can discover how a woman who has confidence and poise, strength, independence, self-worth, intelligence and assertiveness is a far better partner in a marriage than one who accepts the stereotypes, feigns weakness, plays dumb and feels inferior.
+In the following paragraphs, you will discover how a woman who has confidence and poise, strength, independence, self-worth, intelligence and assertiveness is a far better partner in a marriage than one who accepts old, worn out stereotypes, feigns weakness, plays dumb and feels inferior.

 How Having Confidence Can Make You a Better Wife

-One of the biggest mistakes some women make is failing to have self-confidence.
-As mentioned above, the media stereotypes feed this opinion, and it has a bigger impact than people realize.
-Try standing in front of the mirror and listening to your self-talk.
-Or just take a few minutes and think about how you really feel about yourself, and how you compare to other women, especially those portrayed in the media.
-Recognize any negative thought patterns there?
-When was the last time you made a list of all of your good points?
+One of the biggest improvements women can make is gaining self-confidence.
+Start working on this by standing in front of the mirror and listening to your self-talk.
+Think about how you really feel about yourself, and how you compare to other women, especially those portrayed in the media.
+As you begin to recognize any negative thought patterns, you can jot them down, then examine whether these thoughts about yourself are true, fair, kind or acceptable.
+Take it to the next level by making a separate list of all of your good points.
+Everyone can improve but arent the standards set for women in the media and in general unrealistic?

-When you have a healthy sense of confidence, it is going to benefit everyone around you, especially your spouse.
+Focus on your assets and you will gain a healthy sense of confidence, which will benefit everyone around you, including your spouse.
 Think about the people you enjoy being around.
 What kind of people are the most inspiring and fun?
-They are happy and sure of themselves, but no one likes people who are insecure, clingy, or neurotic.
-Sure overconfidence can be a detriment, but true confidence can allow a person to shine and make good decisions, especially in times of crisis.
-Confidence and good decision-making abilities lay the groundwork for your success as an individual, and for the success of the marriage.
+They are happy and sure of themselves, not clingy, insecure, or full of guilt and shame.
+True confidence can allow a person to shine and make good decisions, especially in times of crisis.
+Confidence and good decision-making abilities lay the groundwork for your success as an individual, and for the success of your marriage.

 How Independence Can Make You a Better Wife